khalido/blog/content/post/setup-crostini-chromebook.md

 ### jazz up the shell

 rumour has it that crostini can have a heart attack if you change the shell, so stick with bash.
-Consider [oh-my-bash](https://github.com/ohmybash/oh-my-bash) or [bash-it](https://github.com/ohmybash/oh-my-bash) for hacker level coding
+Consider [oh-my-bash](https://github.com/ohmybash/oh-my-bash) or [bash-it](https://github.com/ohmybash/oh-my-bash) for hacker level coding.

+also install [powerline-fonts](https://github.com/powerline/fonts) and select a powerline font for the terminal.

+`sudo apt -t stretch-backports install fonts-powerline`

+Useful shell tools: tldr bat

 ### setup vim proper like